- Clinical Trials: What You Need to Know

 - How do I figure out which study is for me?

 - What about cost?
 Will my insurance cover it?

 - Private insurers and the new health care law

 - What would it be like to be in a clinical trial?

 - What if I’m not eligible for a clinical trial?

 What are the phases of clinical trials?

-Clinical trials are usually conducted in distinct phases.
+Clinical trials are usually conducted in phases that build on one another.
 Each phase is designed to answer certain questions.
 Knowing the phase of the clinical trial is important because it can give you some idea about how much is known about the treatment being studied.
 There are pros and cons to taking part in each phase of a clinical trial.